 Stamp duty is an important consideration for all home-buyers, but especially for first time buyers, who may not be aware of what stamp duty is and how it affects them.

-There is no need to fret – we have put together this guide on first time buyer stamp duty to answer all your questions.
+We know, it can be confusing.
+So, to help you out, we’ve put together this guide on first time buyer stamp duty to answer all your questions.
 In this article, we will explain everything you need to know about stamp duty for first time buyers, including what it is, how much it costs and when to pay it.

 In addition to paying stamp duty, there is an endless list of things to consider when buying your first house.

 One thing many first time buyers forget to do when moving out is to update their address across all their accounts and services.